Frank McLaury

 Frank McLaury born Robert Findley McLaury (March 3, 1849 – October 26, 1881) was an American outlaw.
-He and his brother Tom owned a ranch outside Tombstone, Arizona, Arizona Territory during the 1880s, and had ongoing conflicts with lawmen Wyatt, Virgil, and Morgan Earp.
-The McLaury brothers repeatedly threatened the Earps because they interfered with the Cowboys' illegal activities.
+He and his brother Tom allegedly owned a ranch outside Tombstone, Arizona, although this ownership is disputed, that cowboy Frank Patterson owned the ranch.
+Arizona Territory during the 1880s, and had ongoing conflicts with lawmen Wyatt, Virgil, and Morgan Earp.
+Ike Clanton repeatedly threatened the Earps due to Ike’s drunkenness and paranoia of Wyatt Earp ratting Ike out to the other cowboys for taking a bribe of $6,000 for the whereabouts of Billy Leonard.
 On October 26, 1881, Tom, Frank, and Billy Clanton were killed in the Gunfight at the O.K.
 Corral.

 Early life

 Frank (born Robert Findley McLaury and known as "Rob" when younger) was born in Kortright, New York.
 He was one of eleven children born to Margaret Rowland and Robert Houston McLaury, a descendant of Matthew McClaughry of Ireland and his son Thomas McClaughry of Kortright, New York.
 The McLaury family worked a farm in Merideth, Delaware County, New York.
 The father Robert moved the family to a new farm near Belle Plaine in Benton County, Iowa, in 1855, where Robert also practiced law.

-His mother Margaret died when an epidemic of typhoid swept through their community on October 11, 1859 when Frank was 9.
+His mother Margaret died when an epidemic of typhoid swept through their community on October 11, 1859, when Frank was 9.
 Franks' father Robert was 65 years old in August 1875.
 By that time he had lived as a widower for over 15 years.
 He was the father of 11 children, six of them sons.
 But by 1875, two of his sons had already died.
 His father remarried widow and neighbor Jane Arbuthnot on September 13, 1860.
 Eight of his siblings including Frank were still living at home, as were eight of Jane's children.

 Frank's older brother Edwin McLaury joined the 14th Iowa Volunteers, which saw action at the battle of Fort Donelson and Pittsburgh Landing (Shiloh).
 Edwin was captured and imprisoned at Macon, Georgia, and after he was paroled he came home but died in October 1862 from the effects of starvation and disease.
 Another brother, Will, was still serving in the Union Army and could not attend Edwins' funeral.